chenxiaolong/aosproot/README.md

     source build/envsetup.sh
     ```

-4. Symlink or copy the Magisk APK into `vendor/aosproot/magisk.apk`.
+4. Copy the Magisk APK into `vendor/aosproot/magisk.apk`.
+A symlink also works, though it makes the AOSP build less reproducible.

     ```bash
-    ln -s /path/to/magisk.apk vendor/aosproot/magisk.apk
-    # OR
     cp /path/to/magisk.apk vendor/aosproot/magisk.apk
     ```